Ahmed-Elbaroudy/Youtube-short-stack/README.md

 4. Click "Load unpacked" and select the folder containing this extension
 5. The extension will now be active when you visit YouTube search results

-## Usage

-- To save time as a student by showing the shortest lesson videos at the top

-## License

-MIT License - Feel free to use and modify as needed.

 ## Author

-Created by Ahmed Elbaroudy with alot of ai help:)
+Created by Ahmed Elbaroudy with a lot of ai help:)